GameMakerDiscord/gml-tools-langserver/README.md

 If the issue is a grammar issue, please flag such an issue with [GRAMMAR] at the front of it.
 If the issue is a documentation issue (an existing function showing up as non-existent, missing hover/signature support for functions, etc.) please flag the issue with [DOCS].

 ## How to Debug the Language Server
+0. Install Visual Studio Code (which is our first class client/test bed), Nodejs, and Yarn.

 1. Create a folder where you would like to store the GML-Tools Language Server and the GML-Tools VSCode Client Implementation.